NeelSaurikh/Mapory/README.md

 Mapory is an intuitive Android app that lets you **save and revisit memorable places** using Google Maps.
 Whether it's a hidden cafe, a scenic view, or a travel destination, Mapory helps you **remember and relive your adventures** with just a tap.

+Just be aware in the next release there will be more features in this

 ---

 ## 📸 Screenshots